Best CDN in 2022 – A Comprehensive Guide for Content Delivery

 Frequently Asked Questions

-CDN is short for Content delivery network services.
-They are geographically distributed networks of proxy servers and their data centers that aim to improve the speed and security of websites.
+Content delivery network (CDN) services are geographically distributed networks of proxy servers and their data centers that aim to improve the speed and security of websites.

 Anyone whose website has a worldwide audience, really.